 I wanted to include a canister vacuum on the list as well.
 The Miele Classic C1 is one of the top canister vacuums.
 The canister vacuum easier to store, smaller, and more portable than a stick vacuum.
 The Miele Classic C1 weighs just over eleven pounds.
 The cord is almost thirty feet long so you don’t need to worry about whether you can clean an entire room at once.

 The Miele Classic C1 also comes with several accessories.
 It has six settings for suction height.
 Plus, it has an AirClean Exhaust Filter which helps keep the air clean while you work.
 In addition, the Miele Classic C1 has a seven year warranty.
 There’s a good chance this vacuum will outlive your apartment.
 Luckily, it’s easy to take with you.

 I hope this list can help you think through your important vacuum choices.
 Just remember, think through the features that are important to you.
 Once you know what you really want to find in a vacuum, you’ll be able to more easily find a machine that meets those needs.

-So, a quick recap of my choices for the best vacuum for apartments.
+So, a quick recap of my vacuum cleaner choices for the best vacuum for apartments.
 The Shark Navigator is an effective upright that covers all your basic needs.
 The Dyson Motorhead is the most portable since it’s lightweight and cordless.
 The Bissell Featherweight is also incredibly lightweight, small, and multi-use.
 The Eureka is less portable but great for pets owners.
 The Hoover Windtunnel is a top choice for anyone suffering with allergies.
 And the Miele Classic is great for apartments with various types of flooring.